Ashley Hope Pérez: What Can(t) Wait (2011)

 What Can(t) Wait is a young adult novel published in 2011 by Carolrhoda Lab.
 The story portrays a Mexican American teenage girl living in Houston who is torn between the demands of her family and her ambitions for the future.
 Karen Coats of The Bulletin of the Center for Children's Books wrote that this novel portrays how many immigrant families do not want their teenagers to absorb Americanized attitudes even though the immigrants came to the U.S. to get a better life.

 Out of Darkness (2015)

 Out of Darkness is a historical young adult novel published September 1, 2015 by Carolrhoda Lab.
 The novel chronicles a love affair between a teenage Mexican-American girl and a teenage African-American boy in 1930s New London, Texas, occurring right up to the 1937 New London School explosion.

 Perez initially expected to receive pushback for Out of the Darkness but did not receive any for the first several years following publication; instead, the book was well-received by critics and won a few national awards.
 However, in 2021, the book became the fourth-most banned and challenged book in the United States in 2021, according to the American Library Association's Office for Intellectual Freedom.
 Challengers "[b]anned, challenged, and restricted" the book because of its "depictions of abuse and because it was considered to be sexually explicit."

 Awards and honors

+In 2012, the American Library Association (ALA) nominated What Can(t) Wait for the annual list of Quick Picks for Reluctant Young Adult Readers.
+In 2015, the selected The Knife and the Butterfly for their list of Popular Paperbacks for Young Adults.
+In 2016, they included Out of Darkness on their list of the year's Best Fiction for Young Adults.
+The following year, Booklist included it on their list of the "50 Best YA Books of All Time".